neurallayer/roboquant.py/README.md

 ![PyPI - Status](https://img.shields.io/pypi/status/roboquant)
 [![discord](https://img.shields.io/discord/954650958300856340?label=discord)](https://discord.com/channels/954650958300856340/954650958300856343)

 Roboquant is an open-source algorithmic trading platform.
 It is flexible, user-friendly and completely free to use.
 It is designed for anyone serious about algo-trading.

 So whether you are a beginning retail trader or an established trading firm, roboquant can help you to develop robust and fully automated trading strategies.
+You can find out more at [roboquant.org](https://roboquant.org).

 ## Usage
 The following code snippet shows the steps required to run a full back-test on a number of stocks.